thorhj/dnd-session-0-checklist/README.md

 - **Cellphones and digital devices**\
 Do you allow them at the table?
 Do they need to be left in the basket at the door?
 If you do allow them, what happens when a player gets a call they must take?
 Do you allow headphone use at the table?
 Should there be consequences for when this becomes a problem, if so, what are the consequences?

+- **Technological proficiency**\
+What computer skills does a player need to have?
+Familiarity with a specific character generation tool (like DnD Beyond)?
+Or a specific VTT?
+What is the android vs apple composition, and is one more workable than the other?
+Does anyone have a tool or skills that will enrich the game in some way?
+Is anyone particularly intimidated by technology?

 - **Player attention**\
 What happens if a player is constantly distracted?
 What happens if they are constantly delaying the game because they are NOT paying attention?
 Should there be consequences for when this becomes a problem, if so, what are the consequences?